ahelii16/Ahelii16/README.md

 I'm Aheli, a software engineer from India!
 I am passionate about creating software to elevate people and build the community.

 - 🔭 My skills:  C++, Python, Web Development (MERN), Machine Learning and Data Science.
-- 🌱 Learning more about Open Source and Software Engineering
-- 📫 How to reach me: ahelighosh4@gmail.com

 <p align='center'>
   Let's connect on LinkedIn: